Merkel set to win Spanish aid vote despite rebels

 ($1 = 0.8154 euros)

-Additional reporting by Madeline Chambers and Stephen Brown; Writing by Annika Breidthardt and Gareth Jones, Editing by Paul Taylor
+Additional reporting by Madeline Chambers; Writing by Annika Breidthardt and Gareth Jones, Editing by Paul Taylor